The best place to watch the sunset in Dublin Ireland?

 3. Bray Head

 Okay, so the next two locations are slightly cheating cause technically they are located in County Wicklow, not Dublin, however, with easy access from the city centre via the Dart, there is no reason why you can’t enjoy these spectacular views.
+In Fact, bray is one of my favourite place to visit on a Day Trip from Dublin.

 Bray is another seaside town in Ireland.
 Hiking up bray head offers an outstanding view of the sunset.
 The hike take a little under a half hour and is a great way to spend the evening with friends or family.